 - 2 Aluminum Oars

 If you have been researching for long you would have noticed that I put the Intex Explorer K2 instead of the K2 Challenger.
 Why?
-Well for one the uplifted bow will keep the kayak high and dry in more “challenging” conditions.
+Well for one the uplifted bow will keep the kayak high and dry in more “challenging conditions”.
 Two It’s reinforced Bow and Stern Covers help the kayak keep shape which allows you to also sit higher in the water to give you an upright paddling position.
 This will increase your paddling power all while increasing the kayaks speed.
 In a way this kayak can be described as the poor man’s Sea Eagle 330.
 Both have a similar shape but Sea Eagle has more thought out materials and design into their kayaks.

-Similar to the Intex Challenger K1 the Intex Explorer K2 features everything you need to start paddling including two paddles, a pump as well as two seats and bow and stern covers to help the boat keep shape.
+Similar to the Intex Challenger K1 the K2 features everything you need to start paddling including two paddles, an air pump as well as two seats and bow and stern covers to help the boat keep shape.
 Compared to the K1 the Explorer K2 is uplifted so that it sticks out of the water.
 This is great for visibility but bad for windy days as wind likes to push inflatable kayaks that are uplifted.
 Unlike the K1 this kayak features a lot more space which is great if you want to go on any day trips.
 Coupled with it’s 400 lb maximum capcity, its a great family boat to go explore your local lake.

 On water performance is good for the price.
 The removable skeg definitely makes a big difference in terms of how the kayak handles so don’t forget it!
-While the Intex Explorer K2 Kayak can handle rougher conditions with good stability, paddling in it is quite another thing.
+While the Intex Explorer K2 Kayak can handle rougher conditions with good directional stability, paddling in it is quite another thing.
 It’s uplifted design as mentioned before can be a nuisance in windy conditions and you will not be going anywhere fast!
 If you have a family (or a dog) and you just want a calm paddle in a local lake or river the K2 is more suited for you.